Chapter Five · Financial Aid

 | $100,000 | -$20,000 | -$5,640 | $0 | -$80,000 |

-Consider a family that saved $20,000 for their child's college education.
-Here is how the account type affects financial aid over four years:
+Consider a family that saved $20,000 for college.
+Here is how the structure choice plays out across four years of FAFSA filings:

-Difference: $11,488 in lost financial aid eligibility based solely on account type.
+Net difference: $11,488 in financial aid eligibility based solely on account type.

 Grandparent 529 loophole closed (in a good way)

 Distributions from grandparent-owned 529 plans are no longer reported as student income.
-Previously, these distributions increased the student's income on FAFSA by up to 50%.
-This change makes grandparent 529 contributions much more attractive.
+Previously these distributions could increase student income on FAFSA by up to 50%.
+The change makes grandparent 529 contributions much more attractive.

 Sibling 529 treatment

-529 plans owned by the parent are reported as a parent asset regardless of which child is the beneficiary.
+Parent-owned 529 plans are reported as a parent asset regardless of which child is the beneficiary.
 The total of all parent-owned 529s is assessed at 5.64%.

 Student Aid Index replaces EFC

-If your child has earned income, a custodial Roth IRA is completely invisible to FAFSA.
+If your child has earned income, a custodial Roth IRA is invisible to FAFSA.
 Growth is tax-free.
-The downside: requires earned income and annual contribution limits apply.
+Downside: requires earned income and annual contribution limits apply.

 Thanks to FAFSA simplification, grandparent-owned 529s no longer penalize the student.
-Tax-free growth and tax-free education withdrawals.
-No FAFSA impact at all.
+Tax-free growth and education withdrawals.
+No FAFSA impact.

 Parent assets are assessed at the lower 5.64% rate.
-A $20,000 balance reduces aid by $1,128/year.
+A $20,000 balance reduces aid by $1,128/yr.
 If you exceed the asset protection allowance, this rate applies.

 Student assets have no protection allowance and are assessed at 20%.
-A $20,000 balance reduces aid by $4,000/year.
-Avoid custodial accounts if FAFSA optimization is a priority.
+A $20,000 balance reduces aid by $4,000/yr.
+Avoid if FAFSA optimisation is a priority.

 Does FAFSA count money in a regular savings account?